HAC831C9 Radiation–Matter Interaction. Radiation Protection (2.5 ECTS)

 – Different exposure modes

-– Environmental protection: discharges, transfers, damage to organisms
+– Environmental protection: discharges, transfers, and harm to the environment

 Contacts